Raanaji/myblog/_data/featured/aesthetics/glasgowcentral.md

 The link [here](https://www.dunnedwards.com/colors/specs/posts/victorian-architecture-past-and-present) provides a good idea for those who are interested in the specifics of the residential designs.
 For us however, the main subject of interest are the unique experiences induced by Glaswegian architecture.

-## A psychological base for Victorian architectural Habits
+## A psychogeographical base for Victorian architectural Habits

 For readers interested in an extensive treatment of the topic, please refer to this [PhD thesis](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=2127&context=dissertations_2) by a student at the University of Massachusetts at Amherst.